replicatedhq/help-center/content/docs/offcanvas.md

-+++
-date = "2017-04-10T16:42:43+01:00"
+---
+date: 2017-04-10T16:42:43+01:00
-draft = false
+draft: false
-weight = 180
+weight: 180
+description: Navigation, menus and content sliding from outside the page
+title: Offcanvas
-description = "Navigation, menus and content sliding from outside the page" title = "Offcanvas" bref="Offcanvas makes it look like a menu is sliding from the outside of the page.
-This may be useful in many different cases, one of them being when you need to save space on screen and don't have to display sidebar at all times" toc= true
+bref: Offcanvas makes it look like a menu is sliding from the outside of the page.
+This may be useful in many different cases, one of them being when you need to save space on screen and don't have to display sidebar at all times
-+++
+toc: true
+---

 <h3 class="section-head" id="h-demo"><a href="#h-demo">Demo</a></h3>
 <p>This feature is very easy to set up.
 It is based on <code>data-component</code> set to <var>offcanvas</var>, <code>data-target</code> set to the menu layer (<var>#offcanvas-right</var> in example below) and a feature-specific <code>data-direction</code> which is required for right menu to be set to <var>right</var>.</p>